Digital History

 • QGIS open source GIS software.
 This is a relatively easy and free GIS software: downloads

-• TNT MIPS free GIS software with hyperspectral analysis capabilities: downloads
+• Datum (formerly TNT MIPS) free GIS software with hyperspectral analysis capabilities: downloads

 • ArcGIS is proprietary, but sophisticated industry standard GIS software that many universities make available to students.